ankit4vision/Photo-Studio-Management/backend_project_structure.md

   - Payment status simplified to `pending` or `completed` (calculated from remaining amount)
   - Order details endpoint includes payment history ordered by date (descending)
   - API resources use camelCase only (no duplicate snake_case fields)
+  - Links stored as JSON array in `links` column, validated with title (string, max 255) and url (valid URL, max 500)
 - **PDF Export**: Order invoice with payment transactions, pure black and white design

 ### 9. **Payment Management Module**